 Today, ca. 70% of the environmental impact of EVs comes from the electricity generation mode, while the remaining 30% may be attributed to battery and vehicle component production.
 However, as revealed by the aforementioned studies, this ratio is destined to increase progressively as electricity gets produced from renewable sources.
-The impact of battery production, which is destined to become increasingly significant, could be further reduced by using renewable sources also to provide the electric energy required for their production.
+The impact of battery production, which is destined to be- production, could reduce the original impact come increasingly significant, could be fur- of batteries by 35%.

+ther reduced by using renewable sources also to provide the electric energy required for their production.
 Furthermore, even battery recycling would reduce the impact by lowering the amount of raw materials required to create new batteries.
 In fact, the extraction process that provides the materials necessary for battery production causes significant pollution and consumes a lot of energy.

-The use of recycled materials, together with the reliance on renewable energy for battery production, could reduce the original impact of batteries by 35%.
+The use of recycled materials, together with the reliance on renewable energy for battery